Potential Health Benefits of Bamboo Tea

 Bamboo tea may help you feel calmer and less stressed and anxious by making your alpha brain waves stronger.

-In addition to its possible effects on alpha brain waves, bamboo tea may also help lower cortisol levels, which are often high during times of stress.
+Together with its possible effects on alpha brain waves, bamboo tea may also help lower cortisol levels, which are often high during times of stress.

 High levels of cortisol have been linked to a range of health problems, including anxiety, depression, and insomnia.